danjos91/my-bank-app/OBSERVABILITY_SETUP.md

 - Alertmanager: Running in `observability` namespace
 - Elasticsearch: Running in `observability` namespace
 - Kibana: Running in `observability` namespace (may take 2-3 minutes to fully initialize)
+- Logstash: Running in `observability` namespace (consumes logs from Kafka)

 ## Quick Access